How many calories can you burn lifting weights?

 Here is why:

-If you are already fit, and still want to know how to calculate the number of calories you burn, use the following three simple steps.
+If you are already fit and still want to calculate the number of calories you burn, use the following three simple steps.

 Note that this article is for informational purposes only and not for medical advice.

 Calculate calories burned lifting weights in three simple steps